 Moreover, it is likely to be the case that "avant-garde" may be an appropriate word in this debate on the new wave and alternative music styles.
 Therefore, in this regard, FRANK ZAPPA could be considered a leading American artist who has had a huge impact on many bands playing this sort of music.
 His songs actually remind us of a garden variety of sounds and tunes, hence they may be classified as various music genres.
 The different pieces (genres) of the music composed by him are clustered around the idea or concept of "avant-garde", "novelty" and "exceptionality".

-And similarly, there is a strong linkage or association between such genres as "new wave" and "new romantics" represented, especially by British bands: ULTRAVOX, DURAN DURAN, VISAGE, SPANDAU BALLET, ADAM AND THE ANTS, SIMPLE MINDS, DEPECHE MODE.
+And similarly, there is a strong linkage or association between such genres as "new wave" and "new romantics" represented, especially by British bands: ULTRAVOX, THE HUMAN LEAGUE, A FLOCK OF SEAGULLS, DURAN DURAN, TEARS FOR FEARS, VISAGE, SPANDAU BALLET, ADAM AND THE ANTS, SIMPLE MINDS, DEPECHE MODE.